ingdia/alu-shell/permissions/README.md

 using touch to create a file hello
 #changing the mode of file hello
 using chmod to change the mode of hello
+#giving the permision of owner and group owner to execute the file
+using chmod and 754 to chmod of the hello file